 Injection is Tapestry's way of making a dependency – such as a resource, asset, component, block or service – available in a page, component, mixin or service class.

-Injection is a key concept in Tapestry, and it is used in several different but related ways.
+Injection is a key concept in Tapestry, and it is used in several different but related ways, listed below.

 The Tapestry IoC container makes use of injection primarily through constructors and via parameters to service builder methods.

 Injection in Component Classes

 For components, however, Tapestry takes a completely different tack: injection directly into component fields.

 The @Inject annotation is used to identify fields that will contain injected services and other resources.

 - Default injection, where Tapestry determines the object to inject into the field based on its type.

 - Explicit injection, where the particular service to be injected is specified.

 In both cases, the field is transformed into a read only value.
 As elsewhere in Tapestry, this transformation occurs at runtime (which is very important in terms of being able to test your components).
 Attempting to update an injected field will result in a runtime exception.